I. What is a Platitude?

 III.
 The Importance of Platitude

-Platitudes reveal an urge to simplify in order to understand.
+Platitudes are trite statements that simplify rather than explore complicated subjects.
 If life could be boiled down to our numerous platitudes, it would be a lot easier to live.
 In reality, though, life is complicated and difficult at times, and platitudes lack the depth and complexity to truly help or provide wisdom.
 Regardless, platitudes sometimes help when they do successfully simplify difficult situations.
 When dealing with pain, sayings as simple as “Life goes on” or “Keep on keeping on” can be encouraging.

 IV.
 Platitude Versus Creative Writing